cuny-nytech/single-purpose/README.md

 # Single-Purpose Site

-Create a single-purpose website, which tells the user one thing, a la [Is It Christmas?](https://isitchristmas.com/).
-It can be something based on:
+Create a single-purpose website using [Sinatra](http://www.sinatrarb.com/) that tells the user one thing, a la [isitchristmas.com](https://isitchristmas.com/).
+Surprise and delight us – creativity is encouraged.
+Example inputs:

 * The current date
 * The time